The softest dinner rolls you'll ever have.

 - Punch the dough down and transfer to a clean, dry work surface.
 Do not add flour.

 - Divide the dough equally into 12 pieces, about 65g each.
 Use a scale for best results.
 Weigh the entire dough ball, then divide that number by 12.
+If you want to make smaller rolls, divide the entire dough ball into 14 or 16.

 - Working with one dough piece at a time, use your fingertips to gently flatten the dough into a rectangle.